 Posts

-No question elicits more anxiety than this one.
+“Where are you from?”
+Few questions illicit as much anxiety as this one.
 At times, I even avoid meeting new people just to side-step this question.
 “Where are you from?”—seems like such an easy question that should have such an easy answer.
 For me and others like me, not so.
-I am a part of that societal anomaly called “Third Culture Kids”—those are born in one culture, raised in another, and never completely ‘at home’ anywhere.
-Allow me to explain… I was born in south Alabama…way down south where the peanut and cotton fields fill the landscape.
+I am a part of that anomalous group of people called “Third Culture Kids”—those who are born in one culture, raised in another, and never completely ‘at home’ anywhere—and often multilingual in some sense or another.
+Here is my journey….
+[In a rich southern drawl] I was born in south Alabama…way down south where the peanut and cotton fields fill the landscape.
 I came into that world in the mid-60’s…long before cable TV, central a/c, cell phones, and anything akin to ‘urban sprawl.’
 My daddy was the Baptist preacher at a small and growin’ church outside of Dothan, Alabama…that’s ‘Dothan’ – “DOOOE-thun.”
 My momma, a school teacher, and daddy raised my two older brothers and me in a good Southern home.
-My few memories of this time include hot summer evenings, a kiddie-pool full of frogs my brothers and their friends had caug
+My few m

 Ordinary Life?